 “The past history [of LG and Panasonic] makes them battery experts, in particular when it comes to smartphones and their requirements,” Uwe Michael, the head of electrics/electronics development at Porsche, explained in an interview.
 The pack will be designed specifically for the [Taycan].
 “The batteries have a major influence on driving dynamics, for example.
 Off-the-shelf procurement is simply not an option for Porsche,” he added.

 Looking ahead, the firm is spending its development dollars on solid-state batteries.
 It doesn’t expect the technology to be ready for series production until the late 2020s, though.
 Lithium-ion will be the standard chemistry in electric cars in the coming years.

 Let’s talk in volts

-Unique on the market for the time being, the 800-volt charging system will give the battery an 80-percent charge (about 250 miles) in under 20 minutes — at least theoretically.
-Porsche predicts 800-volt technology will help make the E-Mission more convenient to drive while also making it more dynamic.
+Unique on the market for the time being, an 800-volt charging system will give the battery an 80-percent charge (about 250 miles) in under 20 minutes — at least theoretically.
+Porsche predicts 800-volt technology will help make the Taycan more convenient to drive while also making it more dynamic.
 It’s not just an electric car; it’s an electric Porsche.